kleros/vea/contracts/docs/merkle.md

     keccak256(concat(H(m_n), H(m_{n+1}))), & \text{else}
 \end{cases}$$

-where we first sort the messages before concatenating and hashing.
+where we first sort the leaves before concatenating and hashing.

 for example